Theme

 Collapse

 The default setting of Off will display the entire data tree fully expanded.
 The other settings will render any node below the selected value collapsed requiring you to expand each of those nodes manually.
-This represents the .autocollapse
+This represents the .autocollapse property.

 Allow